kalalvishal/AzBicepDeployment/README.md

-# AzureIaCDemo
+# AzureBicepDeployment
-This Repo is used to Demo Azure IaC.
+This Repo is used to Demo Azure Resources using bicep templates.